Ahead of Time

 To fully understand that common phrase "ahead of time," I must first take you back in time, back to August 25, 1958.

 On that date, my grandfather K (my dad’s dad) died at age fifty-nine.
-He awoke in the night with a tightness in his chest, fumbled his way to the bathroom, and fell limply to the plush rug beside the tub.
+He awoke in the night with a tightness in his chest, fumbled his way to the bathroom, and fell with a heavy thud to the plush rug beside the tub.
 Heart attack.
 Gone before the first responders arrived.

-I was only two-years-old at the time, but in the years to follow, whenever we visited Grandma K's house on Griswald Street, my brothers and I shared a fear of going to that bathroom alone.
-Silly, I know, but the thought of our grandpa dying there never left us—even when we were older.
+I was only two-years-old at the time, but in the years to follow, whenever we visited Grandma K's house on Griswald Street in Port Huron. my brothers and I shared a fear of going to that bathroom alone.
+Silly, I know, but the thought of our grandpa dying there never left us.
+I drive by that house sometimes, some sixty years later, and I know that if I went inside and looked down that hallway, the same eerie feeling would come over me.

 Secondly, I must share another backward glance to April 1, 1995, the date my own father suffered a similar heart attack.
 He and my mother had gone out for dinner.
 They had just shared what would be their last dance.
 Then walking back to their table, he suddenly fell limply to the floor.
-CPR from a stranger in the room, a twenty-minute ambulance ride with my sister and mother close behind.
+CPR from a stranger in the room, and a twenty-minute ambulance ride with my mother close behind.
+My sister met her there.
 Hurrying into the ER, they saw the A.E.D. paddles applied for the final time.
+"Clear!"
 Nothing.
-He was gone.
+Gone.

-I was thirty-nine when my father died, and for many years thereafter it seemed I secretly lived in the shadow of grief.
-It was not a constant state of mourning but rather a realization that we are not physical beings awaiting a spiritual life after death--but rather we are spiritual beings experiencing the temporary gift of physical life on earth.
+I was thirty-nine when we made that trip from Iowa to Michigan for my dad's funeral, and for many years thereafter it seemed I secretly lived in the shadow of grief.
+It was not a constant state of mourning but rather the sense that we are not physical beings awaiting a spiritual life after death--but rather we are spiritual beings navigating a passing physical life on earth.
 This gift is short-lived, "a vapor,” as scripture says.
-We share this allotted time with loved ones and millions of others ordained to live with us in that dash between the two dates on the stones that mark our graves.
+We share our allotted time with loved ones and millions of others ordained to live in broader and broader circles around us.
+It's all summed up in that dash between the two dates on the stones that mark our graves.

-Ahead of time, as I ate Thanksgiving Dinner 2025 in the hospital, awaiting surgery the next day, we were all praying for a good outcome—but I did not anticipate the new outlook that came with that outcome.
-I thank God that both my heart and my mindset have been restored. . . and I see every tomorrow as a gift.
+Ahead of time, as I ate Thanksgiving dinner in the hospital, awaiting my surgery the next day, we were all praying for a good outcome—but I did not anticipate a new outlook afterwards.
+I thank God that both my heart and my mindset have been restored.
+I see every day as a gift and the thought of tomorrow as a blessing.

 “Time does not pass—it gathers; it is not spent but shared.” [from "The Ache of Joy."]